About Western Kentucky University:

 Persons with disabilities, who need reasonable accommodations to participate in the application and/or selection process, should notify the office of Equal Employment Opportunity/Affirmative Action/University ADA Services (EEO) at (270) 745- 5121, a minimum of five working days in advance.

-- Cover letter describing how your experiences would match the advertised responsibilities
+· Cover letter describing how your experiences would match and benefit the needs of the program

 Names and contact information of three reference providers will be collected during the application process.
 Reference letters will be requested by the Search Committee through an online process at a later date.